-FacetWP uses a few different JS objects to store and handle data on the front-end.
-They’re each described below.
+FacetWP uses several different JS objects to store and handle data on the front-end: FWP, FWP_HTTP, and FWP_JSON.
+Each of these objects is described below.

 Viewing the data

-To view each of the following objects, type its name into the browser console:
+To view the data in each of these objects, type its name into the browser console:

 FWP

-FWP contains the bulk of FacetWP’s data and logic.
+The FWP object contains the bulk of FacetWP’s data and logic.
 It contains a mixture of functions, variables, and data objects.
 Much of this is covered below.

 Data objects

-FWP.facets; // Contains each facet's selected values FWP.extras; // Determines which extra features to use (pager, sort, etc) FWP.hooks; // JS hook system, based on the WP_JS_Hooks library FWP.settings; // Facet-specific settings, as well as some global data (e.g. FWP.settings.pager) FWP.frozen_facets; // A low-level object to force certain facet types to only re-render when needed FWP.active_facet; // Stores information for the currently active, selected facet.
-Only available during facetwp-refresh event FWP.response; // Contains the ajax response data
+FWP.facets; // Contains each facet's selected values FWP.extras; // Determines which extra features to use (pager, sort, etc) FWP.hooks; // JS hook system, based on the WP_JS_Hooks library FWP.frozen_facets; // A low-level object to force certain facet types to only re-render when needed FWP.active_facet; // Stores information for the currently active, selected facet.
+Only available during the 'facetwp-refresh' event FWP.response; // Contains the AJAX response data FWP.settings; // Facet-specific settings, as well as some global data: FWP.settings.labels; // The names and labels of all facets on the page FWP.settings.num_choices; // The number of choices in all facets on the page FWP.settings.pager; // Pagination information: the current page, post per page, number of pages, number of filtered posts, number of unfiltered posts

 Functions